Skip to main content

 note

 The build commands use Manifest v3 by default.
-If you are building for Firefox or otherwise need a Manifest v2 build, you should use the command npm run build:watch:mv2 instead.
+If you are building for a non-Chrome browser like Firefox or Safari, you should use the command npm run build:watch:<browser client name> instead.

 2. Load the unpacked browser extension in your browser using the instructions in the next section.